Anna Netrebko in the title role of Donizetti’s “Lucia di Lammermoor.” Photo: Ken Howard/Metropolitan Opera

 Although the coronavirus has shuttered most of the city, many museums, performance venues, theaters, and famous New Yorkers are offering free (or low-cost) online resources to entertain New Yorkers throughout this difficult period.
 From virtual storytime with Brooklyn Public Library librarians to live-streamed performances by the Metropolitan Opera to baking classes with Milk Bar’s Christina Tosi to dance lessons from the Radio City Rockettes, support local organizations safely from your home.
 This list was lasted updated at 10:00 a.m. on April 3, 2020.

 The Metropolitan Opera

 The Met Opera is streaming a free series of encore Live in HD presentations on its website for the duration of its closure.
-Starting March 16, a different show from the past 14 years will be streamed nightly at 7:30 p.m. and remain available on its homepage for 20 hours.
+A different show from the past 14 years will be streamed nightly at 7:30 p.m. and remain available on its homepage for 20 hours.
 Find the schedule of streams here.